niklasw/tub-control/README.md

 # tub-control
-Flask app to control pump and heater using raspberry pi and temp sensors
+Flask app to control pump and heater using raspberry pi equipped with a relay board and temp sensors.
+Web interface for on/off control via buttons, timer or sensors.

 ## Requires
 > Python3

 > Raspberry pi with a seeed relay board: https://wiki.seeedstudio.com/Raspberry_Pi_Relay_Board_v1.0/
+> and "one wire" temperature sensors type ds18b20

 ## In this folder, do the following:
 ### Create a python container/environment